Marvel-Advisors-LLC/wazuh-kubernetes/README.md

 ### Managers

 #### 1) Obtain required secrets
 You will need the wazuh-wui username and password, and the Google Chat webhook URL — request these from an administrator.
-Create the required secrets and deploy the cronjob manifest at `../wazuh/cron_job/manager-dashboard-healthcheck-cronjob.yaml`; it is likely already referenced in `wazuh/kustomization.yaml`.
+If you configured SOPS properly and got the KMS key, you should be good with the decryption.
 If everything is configured correctly, the test alerts should arrive daily at 7:00 AM (timezone depends on the host).
 The test is executed from inside the cluster.

 #### 2) How it works